solo-io/gloo/docs/content/guides/security/auth/extauth/apikey_auth/_index.md

 {{< /tab >}}
 {{< /tabs >}}

-Let's send a request that matches the above route to the Gloo Gateway and make sure it works:
+Let's send a request that matches the above route to the Gloo Edge gateway and make sure it works:

 ```shell
 curl -H "Host: foo" $(glooctl proxy url)/posts/1